Creating & Managing Vaults

-Secrets store sensitive values -- API keys, tokens, passwords, and credentials -- that your workflows and connectors need to interact with external systems.
-Nembl manages secrets securely using AWS Secrets Manager as the underlying storage.
+Vaults store sensitive values -- API keys, tokens, passwords, and credentials -- that your workflows and connectors need to interact with external systems.
+Vaults are encrypted at rest, scoped to your Company, and never displayed by default.

-Secrets are stored encrypted and scoped to your company.
+Vaults are stored encrypted and scoped to your company.
 They are never exposed in logs, audit trails, or API responses.
-When a workflow phase or connector needs a secret, it references the secret by name, and Nembl injects the value at runtime.
+When a workflow phase or connector needs a vault value, it references the vault by name, and Nembl injects the value at runtime.

-Each secret is stored under your company's namespace:
+Each vault is stored under your company's namespace:

-- Enter a name (slug) for the secret.
+- Enter a name (slug) for the vault.
 This is the identifier used in workflows and connectors.

 - Enter the value (the actual API key, token, or password).

-- Add an optional description explaining what the secret is for.
+- Add an optional description explaining what the vault is for.

 - Add optional tags for policy-based access control (e.g.,